Crossing Gender Boundaries (Book)

 Ben Barry is associate professor of equity, diversity, and inclusion at the School of Fashion and Director of the Centre for Fashion Diversity & Social Change at Ryseron University.
 His research explores gender inequalities and transformations through dress, with a focus on the men and masculinities at the intersections of queer, disabled and fat embodiments.

-- ‘Gender More: Men’s Construction of the Gendered Body through Dress in the Post-postmodern Context.,’ Ben Barry and Andrew Reilly
+- ‘Gender More: An Intersectional Perspective on Men's Transgression of the Gender Dress Binary’ – Ben Barry and Andrew Reilly

-- ‘The Politics of the Neutral: Rad Hourani’s Unisex Couture Collections,’ Rebecca Halliday
+- ‘The Politics of the Neutral: Rad Hourani’s Unisex Vision’ – Rebecca Halliday